Reloaded-Project/Reloaded-II/docs/LinuxSetupGuideNew.md

 having to go through the launcher, try using the [Using ASI Loader](./LinuxSetupGuide.md#using-asi-loader) step of the legacy setup guide.

 -----------------------------

+## Notes

+!!! note "You can install Reloaded-II via regular `Wine`"

+    However it's recommended you install via [Protontricks] if you plan to run your game via Proton.
+It will make your life much easier; as installing in Wine and running via Proton involves additional steps, outlined in the [Legacy Install Guide](./LinuxSetupGuide.md).

 ## Credits